offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 **Helpers**

- * (3) Helpers: These toolbar buttons provide access to helpful part design tools.
+ * (3) Helpers: These toolbar buttons provide access to helpful tools.
 From left-to-right, ...

    * analyze selected geometry for errors.
    * create a sub-shape binder, which pulls in geometry from another body / object by referencing it.
-   * clone selected object into a new body (linked, not copied).
+   * clone selected into a new body (linked, not copied).

 **Modeling Features**